CNCLgithub/Algorithms-of-the-Mind/README.md

 # Algorithms-of-the-Mind
-Course materials for Algorithms of the Mind

-Follow the steps in the rest of this document to set up your coding and computation environment for this course.

-**Description**: This course will introduce computational theories of psychological processes, with a pedagogical focus on perception and high-level cognition.
-Each week students will learn about new computational methods grounded in neural and/or cognitive phenomena.
-Lectures will introduce these topics conceptually; lab sections will provide hands-on instruction with programming assignments and review of mathematical concepts.
-Lectures will cover a range of computational methods across the fields of computational statistics, artificial intelligence, and machine learning including probabilistic programming, artificial neural networks, differentiable simulators, and sampling- and optimization-based inference methods.
-Students will work through weekly lab sections, weekly reading responses, four homework assignments, in addition to a final paper or a computational modeling project.
+**Course description**: This course introduces computational theories of psychological processes, with a pedagogical focus on perception and high-level cognition.
+Each week students learn about new computational methods grounded in neural and/or cognitive phenomena.
+Lectures introduce these topics conceptually; lab sections provide hands-on instruction with programming assignments and review of mathematical concepts.
+Lectures cover a range of computational methods across the fields of computational statistics, artificial intelligence, and machine learning including probabilistic programming, artificial neural networks, differentiable simulators, and sampling- and optimization-based inference methods.
+Students work through weekly lab sections, weekly reading responses, four homework assignments, in addition to a final paper or a computational modeling project.

+The course materials are partially publicly available in this repo.
+We aim to make all content publicly available.

 |          | Topic                                                                                    |
 |----------|------------------------------------------------------------------------------------------|